jflamy/owlcms4/docs/Categories.md

 ## Adding an Age Group

-Let's assume we need a U23 age groups (one for female, the other for male).
+Let's assume we need U23 age groups (one for female, the other for male).
 In order to add a group, we use the `+` icon at the top of the table.
+Let's add the Female U23 group:

 ![071_addAgegrou](img/Categories/071_addAgegrou.png)